Placement testing is used to place students into appropriate course levels and determine students' course schedule.

 All of these tests will result in placement into a course rather than in grades of Pass or Fail.

 After acceptance and payment of the reservation fee, students will be emailed instructions for completing the required mathematics and English placement testing online with a virtual proctor.
 Virtual proctoring allows students to take placement tests online in a quiet and distraction-free location, such as home.
 Online testing appointments are available seven days a week, 24 hours a day, and require no software installs.
 All that is needed is a simple webcam, access to the internet and a voucher code that will be provided by the university.
 There is no charge for virtual proctoring or for the ACCUPLACER assessment.
-Students will receive a score report immediately following ACCUPLACER administration, and will also be contacted by an academic counselor from Student Academic & Financial Services after they have completed placement testing and prior to their first term of enrollment to discuss their placement and course registration.
+Students will be able to view their assessment scores immediately upon submitting the ACCUPLACER.
+Once the assessment scores are recorded, students will be provided with the name and contact information of their academic counselor/adviser in Student Academic & Financial Services should they wish to discuss their placement and course registration prior to their first term of enrollment.

 Students requesting to retake their placement exam may do so by contacting Student Academic & Financial Services.
 Students will be allowed one retake 30 days after their initial test at no charge.